offport/XSOAR_UsecaseTemplate/README.md

 Description of any user interaction ex:through email, messaging app, links, forms...

+### Assumptions

+List of assumptions the logic of the playbook follows.

+- The structure of the data
+- The accuracy of the input
+- Critical tasks to be successful

 ### Deduplication logic

 In case incidents were linked, this is a description of the deduplication of linked incidents.